 Universal Studios and the Universal monsters of the 1930’s and 1940’s are the template for our Halloween.
 Mad scientists and hunchback assistants.
 Angry villagers with pitchforks and torches.
 Shuffling monsters with electrodes their neck.
 Full moons and werewolves.
-An aristocratic vampire.
-Much of the iconography we associate with movie monsters was created by Universal.
+Aristocratic vampire in capes.
+During their nearly two decade reign over horror, Universal created much of the iconography we associate with movie monsters.
+After Dracula Untold and The Mummy failed to resurrect a ‘Dark Universe’, genre-specialist Blumhouse Productions and Leigh Whannell stepped in.
+The result – a critically-praised re-imagining of The Invisible Man.
+Apparently, several additional Universal Monsters titles are now in some stage of development.
+So what better time to re-visit the best of the original Universal Monsters?

 Abbott and Costello Meet Frankenstein